Dhruvi-tech/dhruvi-tech/README.md

   - 😄 **Pronouns**: She/Her

   - ⚡ **Fun Fact**:
-     Outside of cybersecurity, I’m a curious foodie 🍜 and an avid traveler*✈️!
+     Outside of cybersecurity, I’m a curious foodie 🍜 and an avid traveler✈️!
 I enjoy experimenting with new recipes and exploring diverse cultures.
 When I’m not cooking or traveling, you’ll likely find me listening to music 🎶—it helps me stay focused and creative while solving tough problems.
   </span>

 </details>